VeraKorchemnaya/ResumeProjects/ExternalSort/README.txt

 	Hit enter.

 	Ex:
-	    My files are in a folder called Assignment4 that is located on my desktop.
+	    My files are in a folder called ExternalSort that is located on my desktop.
-	    I type in the following command to change into that directory: cd C:\Users\Vera\Desktop\Assignment4
+	    I type in the following command to change into that directory: cd C:\Users\Vera\Desktop\ExternalSort

-Step 3: Compile the sources file
+Step 3: Compile the source file
 	Once you are in the correct directory we need to compile the source file.
 	To do this run the following line in Command Prompt: javac Merge.java

 Step 4: Run the program
-	To run the program we need to call java, followed by the class name, followed by the data sets that you want to merge.
+	To run the program we need to call java, followed by the class name, followed by the data sets that will be merged.
 	We will use the line below:
 		java Merge data1.txt data2.txt data3.txt